smf541/PK-Group5/README.md

 PK Model is a useful library for quantitatively describing the absorption, distribution, metabolism, and excretion of a drug through a patient's system.

-The patient's body is modelled as one or more kinetically homogenous compartments into which a drug is initially administered and moves through over time.
+The patient's body is modelled as one or more kinetically homogenous compartments: a primary central compartment into which the drug is administered and excreted, and zero or more peripheral compartments into which the drug may be distributed to/from.
 For example:

 ![Image of equation](https://latex.codecogs.com/gif.latex?\frac{\mathrm{d}&space;q_{c}}{\mathrm{d}&space;t}=&space;Dose\left&space;(&space;t&space;\right&space;)-&space;\frac{q^{_{c}}}{V_{c}}CL&space;-&space;Q_{p1}\left&space;(&space;\frac{q_{c}}{V_{c}}&space;-&space;\frac{q_{p1}}{V_{p1}}\right&space;))

 Where:

-    - Dose(t) is drug dose function
+    - Dose(t) is drug dose function (dosage with respect to time)
     - Vc [mL] is the volume of the central compartment
     - Vp1 [mL] is the volume of the first peripheral compartment
     - Vp1 [mL] is the volume of the peripheral compartment
     - CL [mL/h] is the clearance/elimination rate from the central      compartment
     - Qp1 [mL/h] is the transition rate between central compartment and peripheral compartment

 This easy-to-use package enables the drug quantity in each comparment to be tracked and visualised at different time points.
-The model is highly versatile, enabling users to alter parameters such as the number of peripheral compartments, the type of dosing, the dosing protocol, and more.
+It is highly versatile, enabling users to alter parameters such as the number of peripheral compartments, the type of dosing, the dosing protocol, and more.

 PK Model is an up-and-coming Python package that strives to make pharmacokinetic modelling intuitive and user-friendly by providing a simple yet powerful model of drug delivery.